 - Max capacity: 20

-- Hiking required: No, but walking up the trail a bit will lead to better ceremony spots.
+- Hiking required: No, but walking a little way up the trail leads to better ceremony spots.

 Berry Glen